An introduction to 2d conformal field theory

 \subsubsection{Entanglement entropy at finite temperature}

-Considering in the Euclidean 2-dimension theory, the Euclidean time is equivalent to the inverse of temperature.
-As we saw in \S\ref{Boltzmann}, like statistical mechanics, we can compactify the Euclidean time as $t_E \sim t_E+\beta$ at finite temperature $T=\beta^{-1}$.
+In the Euclidean 2-dimension theory, the Euclidean time is equivalent to the inverse of temperature.
+As in statistical mechanics \eqref{Boltzmann}, we can compactify the Euclidean time as $t_E \sim t_E+\beta$ at finite temperature $T=\beta^{-1}$.
 We can map this system to the infinite system via the conformal map

 And $u=e^{\frac{2 \pi r}{\beta}}$ , $v=e^{\frac{2\pi s}{\beta}}$. $t_E$ is the imaginary part of $w'$.
 This conformal map will lead to the extra factor

 Following the similar calculation steps, we obtain